-I am NO defender of Charles Linden – see for example my colleague Professor Salkovskis ’s blog)
+I am NO defender of Charles Linden – see for example my colleague Professor Salkovskis ’s blog.

 However I am worried that the Buzzfeed article highlights the lack of understanding about the nature of Obsessive Compulsive Disorder (OCD).

 Some people with OCD may have obsessional fears about being gay (when they are not).
 This should not be confused with people who have doubts about their sexual identity.
 What is required is a good assessment of what the person’s problem is.
-If it’s OCD then there are good evidence based treatments available, namely cognitive behavior therapy for OCD and sometimes medication.
+If it’s OCD then there are good evidence based treatments available, namely cognitive behaviour therapy for OCD and sometimes medication.
 A person with doubts about sexuality needs an appropriately trained counsellor to help them explore their sexuality.
 For a person with OCD to see such a counsellor to explore their sexuality will make their OCD worse.

 People with OCD often experience intrusive unacceptable thoughts or images which are senseless and anxiety provoking.
 For example, a common theme in OCD is of intrusive thoughts or images about being a paedophile, being violent or blaspheming.
 These are highly distressing and shameful to individuals who are neither a paedophile nor violent natured.
 They usually believe that having such thoughts mean they could act upon them, or that it is immoral to experience such thoughts.
 They may try to suppress such thoughts and images.
 They may spend many hours trying to reassure themselves that they are not a paedophile, mentally reviewing whether they might have abused a child or physically checking whether they have hit a vulnerable person.
 They might then avoid being near children alone.
 It is, however, vital to stress that an individual with OCD experiencing intrusive sexual thoughts about children is at no greater risk of causing harm than is any other member of the public.
 This is similar to the way a person who is fearful of jumping off bridges is not going to jump off a bridge.